AmeniJlassi/Breast-cancer-classification/README.md

 # Breast-cancer-classification
+In this project, we use the Keras deep learning library to train a Convolutional Neural Network for breast cancer classification.

 Breast cancer classification using Deep Learning
 The dataset we are using for today’s post is for Invasive Ductal Carcinoma (IDC), the most common of all breast cancer available at: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images